zompi2/UE4EnhancedCodeFlow/README.md

 This code plugin provides functions that drastically improve the quality of life during the implementation of game flow in C++.
 It works very well with gameplay programming, UI programming with a lot of transitions or in any other situation.

+# Contact

+If you have any question or suggestion regardles this plugin simply add an **Issue** to the github project or write an e-mail to me: zompi2@gmail.com I will try my best to answer it quickly :)

+# Support

+This code is 100% free, but if you like what I'm doing and want to support me in maintaining this project and creating new one you can buy me a coffee.
+Programmers love coffee :D https://ko-fi.com/zompi

 # Installation

 This is a code only plugin.
 It means that to use it you have to: